 In 2012 he initiated The Catholic University of America Series in MorningStar’s Music of American Colleges and Universities.

 In Spring 2013, his first work was published by CanticaNOVA Publications.

-Dr. Nestor is among the four founding members (1984) and continues to serve as advisor (1996) to the Conference of Roman Catholic Cathedral Musicians.
+Dr. Nestor was among the four founding members (1984) and continues to serve as advisor (1996) to the Conference of Roman Catholic Cathedral Musicians.

 From 1991-1998 he served as artistic advisor, member of the international jury, Comitato d'Onore, and conductor of the Coro Internazionale for L'Associazione Internazionale Amici della Musica Sacra in Rome.

-From January of 1984 through July of 2001, Dr. Nestor was music director at Washington's Basilica of the National Shrine of the Immaculate Conception.
+From January of 1984 through July of 2001, Dr. Nestor was music director at Washington DC's Basilica of the National Shrine of the Immaculate Conception.

 During his 2008 sabbatical, he served as composer-in-residence at the Cathedral of the Madeleine, Salt Lake City, collaborating daily with music director Gregory Glenn, the Cathedral Choir, Cathedral Choristers and Coro Latino de la Catedral, composing and conducting works for each ensemble, often with members of the Utah Symphony.